wago-enterprise-education/cc100_vscode_programming_interface/README.md

 ### CC100
 - [Installation of Docker on the CC100](https://github.com/WAGO/docker-ipk)
-- [Installation of Python3 on the CC100](https://github.com/WAGO/cc100-howtos/blob/main/HowTo_AddPython3/packages/python3_3.7.6_armhf.ipk) Download the .ipk-Data and install it as same as Docker
+- [Installation of Python3 on the CC100](https://github.com/WAGO/cc100-howtos/blob/main/HowTo_AddPython3/packages/python3_3.7.6_armhf.ipk) Download the .ipk-Data and install it as same as Docker in the WBM
 - Pull the Docker-Container on DockerHub <br>
 `docker pull bzporta/pipdocker:1.0`
 - execute startup.sh